ondraveres/MyExplainMill/docs/src/masks.md

 Another solution might be as follows.
 Imagine that we adopt a design contract that `mask` can be shared only within the same `Dict`, which sort of make sense.
 Then, the mapping might be implemented such that the dict checks for duplicated masks and do what is expected.
 That might work.
 Will think about it

 I will use a trick of Mike Innes and will cache results using IdDict, which will allow to check, if the mask was already `mapped` and take the result.
 Though needless to say, when a mask is on following more then one mask, that would still be tough.
 Likely there will need to be a special dispatch of `ObservationMask` on `FollowingMasks`.

+## Notes from transition to 2.0
+* I can explain only models, which has Pre- and Post- Imputing Matrices on the lists.
+For safety, the model should be created by `reflectinmodel` with `kwarg` `all_imputing=true`
+* `Matrix` and `NGramMatrix` works as is, as those containers natively support `missing` (with appropriate tooling)
+* Support of explanation of `Flux.OneHotMatrix` is cancelled and if is be encountered, it will be skipped in the explanation using `EmptyMask`.
+The reason is that `OneHotMatrix` does not have properly designed `missing` item.
+But, if `Flux.OneHotMatrix` is a child of `BagNode`, individual observations will be pruned due to `BagMask` masking individual instances in the bag.
+* Explanations of categorical variables is supported if the categorical variables are encoded by `Mill.MaybeHotMatrix`, which can properly handle `missing` variables.